Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-mollys-game.md

 **Where to watch:** [Max](https://www.justwatch.com/us/movie/the-wizard-of-lies)

 **Summary:** The Wizard of Lies portrays one of the largest financial frauds in U.S. history.
 The cinematic lens captures Bernie Madoff’s infamous Ponzi scheme and unravels the deception and the emotional toll on his family following his arrest.

 A subtle and appealing performance by all-time favorite star Robert De Niro, who chronicles a man who alters many lives, including those of his family members, through his financial fraud and Ponzi scheme.
 An HBO Original Film capturing the revelation in the aftermath of Bernie Madoff's arrest in 2008 for his Ponzi scheme, the biggest in U.S. history.

 The movie is based on New York Times journalist Diane Henriques’s account of the Madoff affair.
 It chronicles Bernie’s impact on his family, particularly his wife, Ruth (Michelle Pfeiffer), and sons Mark and Andrew (Alessandro Nivola and Nathan Darrow).

 ## Why watch the movie about Molly

 ![Jessica Chastain as Molly Bloom walks confidently toward a poker table surrounded by players in a luxurious setting, depicting a scene from Molly’s Game about underground high-stakes games](/images/mollys-game-illegal-high-stakes-poker-scene-c5OT.png)

-*Jessica Chastain and Khalid Karim in Molly's Game (2017).
+*source-Jessica Chastain and Khalid Karim in Molly's Game (2017).
 Source: IMDb*

 Firstly, the faithful story adaptation of the infamous “Poker Princess” is accurate in the movie until Molly Bloom moves to LA.
 Even when The Viper Room, where the high-stakes poker game took place in real life, was renamed The Cobra Lounge, it still bears a great resemblance.

 In addition to watching a crime drama, experience the world of underground poker and the most exclusive poker games in Los Angeles and New York City.
 Accurately captures the essence of the book title that the movie is based on: Molly’s Game: From Hollywood's Elite to Wall Street's Billionaire Boys Club, My High-Stakes Adventure in the World of Underground Poker.